 A fixed income issuer might call its bonds green, but investors who are committed to ESG should take a closer look.
 We show you how to spot greenwashing.

 As a growing portion of assets flows into ESG-focused funds, we’re seeing an inevitable increase in scrutiny around ESG investing.
 Are ESG investment managers really abiding by the principles of responsible investing?
-How “green” are ?
+How “green” are green bonds?
 With the ESG investment market expanding every day, it’s important to be discerning when building responsible investing portfolios.

 One of the biggest concerns for ESG investors is the concept of greenwashing—the practice of misleading investors about environmental practices or benefits.
 A company or municipal issuer may highlight its sustainability performance in one area in order to distract investors from its shortcomings on sustainability practices in other areas of the organization.
 Let’s explore what this looks like in the fixed income space.